fahey252/AzureWebSite/README.md

 Training website deployed to Azure.  <http://fahey.azurewebsites.net>

+## Development
+  * Be sure to update the .env file with your development environment variables

 ## Deployment
   * Do a Push via git with a remote set to the correct Azure Source Control.
   ```bash